mckayc/task-donegeon/README.md

 - [⚙️ Installation and Running](#️-installation-and-running)

 ## ✨ Features

+### What's New in Version 0.1.54 (September 2, 2025)
+-   **Test Release & UI Improvement:** Incremented version to test the new robust app update functionality.
+-   **New "What's New" Section:** Added a dedicated "What's New" section to the About page to provide users with a clear and concise summary of the latest features and fixes directly within the app.

 ### What's New in Version 0.1.53 (September 1, 2025)
 -   **Robust App Updates:** Overhauled the service worker logic to ensure seamless in-app updates.
 The application now correctly fetches the latest version without requiring a manual hard refresh, preventing "Dragon Broke the Bridge" errors and blank screens after an update is installed.